Migrants are not overrunning U.S. border towns, despite the political rhetoric

 “The failure to have an administrative process is causing a humanitarian crisis,” Smith said during a news conference organized by Laredo activists.
 “There are solutions to the issues, but they are not solutions that call for militarizing the border.”

-“We need robust infrastructure at our ports of entry to handle people seeking asylum,” said Tannya Benavides, of the No Border Wall coalition.
+“We need robust infrastructure at our ports of entry to handle people seeking asylum,” said Tannya Benavides of the No Border Wall Coalition.
 “We need more lawyers and judges, not more troops or technology.”

-Note: Correction: A previous version of this article stated that Rep. Henry Cuellar (D-Tex.) only invited one representative of the immigrant advocacy community to a roundtable to discuss the crisis at the border.
-He invited three.